vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 {{- end }}
 ```

 Adding them to the `values.yaml` should be mostly transparent now.
 One aspect to remark is the `.Values.rbac.scope` switch which toggles between a scoped RBAC solution (without ClusterRoles and ClusterRoleBindings) and an unscoped one utilizing the cluster level RBAC components.
+This will be globally modelled in your chart as well.

-So first add in the new "global" parameter:
+So first add in the new "global" `rbac.scope` parameter:

 ```bash
 $ sed '/^\s\s\s\sspecific/r'<(